quic/aimet/Docs/api_docs/onnx_mixed_precision.rst

 |

-**Note** :
- - It is recommended to use onnx-simplifier before applying mixed-precision.
+**Note:** It is recommended to use onnx-simplifier before applying mixed-precision.

 Quantizer Groups definition